 How to Stop Procrastinating & Reach Your GoalsHannah Hippe

-Do you find yourself procrastinating tasks often, even when you know completing them will help you?
+Do you often procrastinate tasks, even when you know completing them will help you?
 While some procrastination can be normal, chronic procrastination can negatively impact your life over time through added stress and anxiety.

 “Research shows that chronic procrastinators tend to earn less money, experience higher levels of anxiety, and even run a greater risk of cardiovascular disease,” says Martha Sepulveda, Outpatient Therapist at Nystrom & Associates.
 “Research has also shown that procrastination is linked to rumination or becoming fixated on negative thoughts.”

 “When we procrastinate, we’re not only aware that we’re avoiding the task in question, but also that doing so is probably a bad idea and we do it anyway.”
 This can perpetuate a downward cycle.
 “People engage in this irrational cycle of chronic procrastination because of an inability to manage negative moods around a task.”

 So, how do we manage negative moods around those nagging tasks and stop procrastinating?
 Martha outlines seven tools and techniques to help curb procrastination.

 Don’t beat yourself up for not getting something done or call yourself lazy.
 Negative insults will not help you get anything done and only promote shame.
 Instead, forgive yourself and decide to take action.

 Change what you are telling yourself about the task.
 Instead of focusing on the dread of doing it, give yourself some encouragement: “This is not my favorite thing to do, but I can get through it,” or “It will feel so great to cross this off my list.”